Using d = 2, what is the 5th term of the arithmetic sequence starting at 1?

 Prepare for the Mathnasium Job Assessment Exam.
 Enhance your skills with flashcards and multiple choice questions, each providing detailed hints and explanations.
 Boost your confidence and get ready to excel!

-To determine the 5th term of an arithmetic sequence where the first term is 1 and the common difference ( d ) is 2, you can use the formula for the ( n )-th term of an arithmetic sequence:
+To find the fifth term of the sequence, you can use the formula for the nth term of an arithmetic sequence, which is given by:

 Subscribe